 To link a bill or an expense document to lines from a quote:

-- Link the cost document to the quote - you can do it three ways:
+- Link the cost document to the quote - you can do it in three ways:

 -